krytis/auth-server/README.md

  - `PORT`: the port that the server should listen for HTTP requests on
  - `DATABASE_PATH`: a path to a SQLite database, which will be created on startup if it does not exist.
 If the path specified isn't absolute, it will be parsed relative to `auth-server/`

+The following additional configuration may be specified, but have sane default values:
+ - `TOKEN_TTL`: the time that an authentication token will be valid for, in milliseconds.
+Defaults to `60480000`, or one week.
+ - `LISTEN_ADDRESS`: the IP address that the server should listen on.
+Defaults to `127.0.0.1`, since the server is designed for use with a reverse proxy.

 ### Running
 The server can be built and run with the following commands, run from within the `auth-server/` directory:
 ```bash